VRCFury/VRCFury/README.md

 `Is Button`

 If enabled, the menu item created will be a button instead of a toggle.
+Am `Exit Time` can also be set if a button based toggle should stay true for some length of time.
+Set to -1 to have the toggle instantly turn off once the button is released.

 `Parameter Driven`